kaltura/kmc-ng/README.md

 KMC-ng is built on-top of several kaltura instrastructure packages.

 ### Kaltura-ng packages
-Below is a summary of core packages being used:
+Below is a summary of the core packages being used:

  Package | Version  |
 |:-------|:-------|